kevthehermit/RATDecoders/README.md

   - Sakula
   - SpyNote / Mobihook

-###Upcoming RATS
+### Upcoming RATS

 - Still migrating old ones!

-###Usage

-The decoders now act like a framework with auto family detection.
-You can still find the original individual decoders in the archive folder.
-These will not be kept as up to date as the decoders in the framework.
+### Usage

+Using the supplied command line tool `malconf` you can pass in a single file or a directory with the `-r` flag and it will attempt to automagically detect the family and extract any config.

+You can also use the `-o` option to write results out to a file.

 ```malconf```